This blog, Happier Freelancing is officially 1 year old. Woohoo!

 - September 2020: 797

 - October 2020: 890

 - December 2020: 1570

 SEO Tips: The Difference Between Users and Pageviews

 Say I visited your site on January 1.
 While I’m there, I visit the homepage, about page, and contact page.
 If I’m the only one who visited your site on January 8, here’s what your analytics looks like:

 - Pageviews 3

-Next day on January 2, I visit homepage, about page, and contact page again.
-Now here’s how your analytics looks like:
+The next day on January 2, I visit the homepage, about page, and contact page again.
+Now here’s what your analytics looks like:

 - Users: 2

 - Pageviews 6